Significant work to do, but Brexit deal still possible: UK PM Johnson

 The government says it is doing everything it can to get a deal, and that it has contingency plans to mitigate the impact of a no-deal exit.

-Ireland has proved the toughest issue in the Brexit talks: specifically how to prevent the British province of Northern Ireland becoming a backdoor into the EU’s markets without having border controls.
+Ireland has proven the toughest issue in the Brexit talks: specifically how to prevent the British province of Northern Ireland becoming a back door into the EU’s markets without having border controls.

-Ireland fears controls on the 500-km (300-mile) border with Northern Ireland would undermine the 1998 Good Friday Agreement which ended three decades of sectarian and political conflict that killed more than 3,600 people.
+The sides fear that controls on the 500-km (300-mile) border with Northern Ireland would undermine the 1998 Good Friday Agreement which ended three decades of sectarian and political conflict that killed more than 3,600 people.

 To leave with a deal on Oct.
-31, Johnson has just days to convince the EU to accept a compromise on border arrangements and then get leaders to sign off on a deal at an Oct.
-17/18 EU summit in Brussels, likely to last late into the night.
+31, Johnson has just days to agree with the EU on border arrangements.

-Although the talks have made more progress than many expected a week ago, sources in Johnson’s office have said that a deal remains a long way off, echoing caution on the EU side of the negotiations.
+Although the talks have made more progress than many expected a week ago, sources in Johnson’s office have said that a deal remains a long way off, echoing EU caution.

-The Sunday Times reported that Johnson will speak to German Chancellor Angela Merkel, French President Emmanuel Macron and European Commission President Jean-Claude Juncker by the end of Monday.
+The Sunday Times reported that Johnson will speak to German Chancellor Angela Merkel, French President Emmanuel Macron and Juncker by the end of Monday.

-If successful in Brussels, Johnson then has to win a vote in the divided parliament that rejected his predecessor Theresa May’s deal three times earlier this year.
-A vote is expected to take place in a rare Saturday session of parliament on Oct.
+If successful in Brussels, Johnson then has to win a vote in a parliament that rejected his predecessor Theresa May’s deal three times earlier this year.
+A vote is expected to take place in a rare Saturday session on Oct.
 19.

-Since becoming prime minister in July, Johnson has yet to win a vote in parliament and, after kicking 21 lawmakers out of his party for not backing his Brexit plans, is well short of a majority.
+Since becoming prime minister, Johnson has yet to win a vote in parliament and, after kicking 21 lawmakers out of his party for not backing his Brexit plans, is well short of a majority.

-While his opening bid in the latest phase of negotiations with the EU received cautious endorsement at home that suggested it could find the necessary support in parliament, much will depend on the final shape of any deal.

-The three main opposition parties - Labour, the Scottish National Party and Liberal Democrats - are expected to oppose it.
+The three main opposition parties - Labour, the Scottish National Party and Liberal Democrats - are expected to oppose any final Brexit deal he might get.

 That leaves Johnson’s hopes pinned to a group of Labour rebels and the small party which notionally keeps him in power, Northern Ireland’s Democratic Unionist Party.